 Student productions mean a lot of creative input, from students as well as occasionally an outside director.
-The productions often involve many changes in schedules, locations and ways of working and most importantly the pressure to perform and the stress that comes with that.
+The productions often involve many changes in schedules, locations and ways of working, and most importantly the pressure to perform and the stress that comes with that.
 Things are tried out in a hurry without overseeing the consequences.
 All these elements create new and often more or higher risk than in a normal school training situation.
-Often safety and the riggers needs, to preserve that safety, are low on the list of priorities.
+Often, needs highlighted by riggers are low on the list of priorities.

-There are many layers happing at the same time.
+In any production, there are many layers happing at the same time.
 Which roles are filled by who?
 Is there a producer, director, stage manager, costume designer, sound designer and/or technician, light designer/technician, scenographer, technical director, rigger, prop manager, stagehands, etc. Are there people hired for some of those roles, are they performed by students or teachers, or do they just not happen at all?